py4dstem/py4DSTEM/README.md

 ### Running from a python interpreter

-From a python interpreter, py4DSTEM can be imported in the usual way:
+From any python interpreter inside the `py4dstem` conda environment, py4DSTEM can be imported in the usual way:

 ```
 import py4DSTEM